syler11/MS3-ProGroup-App/TESTING.md

 1. An admin user would click on the delete symbol on the required user and then confirmation panel would appear
 2. By clicking on the delete button the user would be moved from the database
 ### Expected result 6-3
-1. Delete confirmation panel appear
+1. Delete confirmation panel would appear
-2. User is deleted from the database
+2. After clicking delete the user is deleted from the database
 ### Actual result 6-3
 Step Number | Desktop | Tablet | Mobile | Result
 ------------ | ------------ | ------------- | ------------- | ------------- |